rosshpayne/ODTM/README.md

 		SQL> execute DOM$MAIN.run_op ( 12, 1)

-            where 12 is the operation_id which defines a 7 step operation say. and 1 is the environment_id such as PRODUCTION, UAT, TEST which has an assocated set of db  instances.
+            where 12 is the operation_id which defines a 7 step operation say. and 1 is the environment_id such as PRODUCTION, UAT or TEST with its associated db instances.

 	2. Operation fails with a space issue (say) at task 4.
 DOM aborts and writes the error to various log tables.
 	   There remains 3 other tasks to complete however.